Is a B and T Cell Screen?

 - certain types of leukemia

 Additional tests may be necessary to rule out certain disorders and make a diagnosis.
-Your doctor will evaluate your results and discuss the best form of treatment with you.
+These may include:

-- lymph node biopsy
+- a lymph node biopsy

-- peripheral blood smear
+- a peripheral blood smear

-- bone marrow biopsy
+- a bone marrow biopsy